Unsalted Butter Substitutes

 Replacing Half of the Butter

-If you're trying to reduce the fat (or saturated fat) in a baked good recipe, you can replace half of the unsalted butter called for with avocado, applesauce, or full-fat Greek yogurt.
+If you're trying to reduce the fat (or saturated fat) in a baked good recipe, you can substitute half of the unsalted butter called for with avocado, applesauce, or full-fat Greek yogurt.
 Just know that your baked goods are likely to come out denser and moister than intended.